If you experience any of the below symptoms, be sure to book an appointment at your doctors or local sexual health clinic as soon as you can.

 Unusual bleeding or discharge from your genitals can often be a tell-tale sign that you’ve got a sexually transmitted infection (STI) like chlamydia or gonorrhoea.
 If you notice anything strange, it’s important to get yourself checked ASAP, before it gets worse.

 STIs can cause unbearable itching.
 Whether it’s your eyes, throat or down below, if you’re itchier than usual you could have anything from chlamydia or gonorrhoea to genital herpes or warts.
-It might be nothing, but wouldn’t you rather be safe than sorry?
+It might be nothing, but it’s always best to get checked.

 Blisters or sores